 Cluster License Keys

-The cluster license key enables features and capacity within Redis Enterprise Pack.
+The cluster license key enables features and capacity within Redis Enterprise Software.
 A key can be added, or updated at any time in a cluster’s life cycle.
 The absence of a key means the cluster is in trial mode.

 A cluster without a key is running in trial mode.
 Trial mode is limited to thirty days and a total of four shards, including master and slave shards.
 Any new installation starts its thirty-day clock from the day the cluster setup was done (with the first cluster node provisioned).
 This mode allows all features to be enabled, including Redise Flash, during the trial period.